Let Them Eat Gluten Free Cake

 Ingredients

-• 1½ cups (3 sticks or 339 g) unsalted European butter, divided in half (Kerrygold for example)
+• 1½ cups (3 sticks or 339g) unsalted European butter, cut into half-inch slices (Kerrygold is my favorite)

 Get Recipe Ingredients